Mountain Food in the 3 Valleys

 Tarte au Beaufort

 Usually served as a starter, a slice of this richly indulgent tart made with eggs, milk, crème fraiche and nutmeg and laden with sublime beaufort cheese.
-An AOC product since 1968, Beaufort is made from the milk of cows who feed on the lush alpine meadow grasses and flowers and is strictly limited to a local area.
+An AOC product since 1968, Beaufort is made from the milk of cows who feed on the lush alpine meadow grasses and flowers.
+Like champagne, it’s strictly limited to a local area.
 It almost seems criminal to cook with such a fabulous fromage, but tarte au beaufort really has to be tried to be believed.

 Tarte aux Myrtilles

 We had to add a dessert, of course!
-It’s Alsatian in origin but we think it counts as local because myrtilles (blueberries) can be found in abundance on the mountainsides of the Three Valleys during late summer, with the sweet-sharp little berries bursting with flavour.
-Piled high on crisp, buttery pastry, the myrtille tart is a juicily indulgent dessert which surely counts as one of your 5-a-day if you have a large enough portion.
+It’s Alsatian in origin but we think it counts as local because myrtilles (blueberries) can be found in abundance in the Three Valleys during late summer.
+With the sweet-sharp little berries bursting with flavour.
+Piled high on crisp, buttery pastry, the myrtille tart is a juicily indulgent dessert which surely counts as one of your five-a-day if you have a large enough portion.

-TRY IT: Hotel Allodis near the Rhodos lift in Meribel have a splendiferous dessert buffet which generally includes a classic tarte aux myrtilles.
+TRY IT: Hotel Allodis near the Rhodos lift in Meribel have a splendiferous dessert buffet.
+It generally includes a classic tarte aux myrtilles.